 Have you ever wondered how your users can spend ERC20 platform tokens to buy assets and other tokens from you?
 Or — in more technical terms — how to make sure a smart contract executes a particular function as soon as it receives tokens?
 This post is all about using ERC20

 transferFrom() to allow your users to do much more than just keep tokens in a wallet.

 Over the years I have found out how important it is to constantly challenge yourself.
 Coding is craftsmanship.
 A good craftsman will always try to improve the toolbox they use every day.
 Code patterns belong in any good toolbox.
-When used wisely, they allow anyone to clearly communicate their program’s intent to both people and machines.
-Code is not just something that machines execute — it’s also something that people read, understand, and maintain.

 I had the tremendous privilege of speaking about creating sustainable token platforms at TokenSky 2018 in Seoul, Korea.
 Not only did I have a great time presenting some of the ideas that I’ve come across, I also encountered a lot of stimulating questions from individuals and companies all interested in enhancing their platform using some kind of blockchain token.

 March 9, 2018

 Not many things a business owner has to go through are as scrutinous and unpleasant as a data privacy audit.